 Even if the sport you play requires a helmet, there’s still a chance that a head injury could occur.
-Accidents happen all the time, and one of the biggest concerns in youth sports today is reducing the risk of a particular type of head injury called a concussion.
+Accidents happen all the time.
+One of the biggest concerns in youth sports today is lowering the rate of one injury in particular—concussions.

 A concussion can occur when you get hit in the head or your head hits something really hard, such as the ground.
 When this happens, your brain shifts suddenly inside your skull.
-If the soft tissue of your brain makes contact with the hard, bony inside of your skull, it can cause you to lose consciousness, see stars and feel dazed for a while.
+If the soft tissue of your brain makes contact with the hard, bony inside of your skull, it can cause you to lose consciousness.
+You may also see stars and feel dazed for a while.

 Even mild concussions can be very serious.
-Any injury involving the brain has the potential to impact a person’s life forever.
+Any injury involving the brain can impact a person’s life forever.
 Unfortunately, concussions are very common.
 Over 400,000 kids go to hospitals every year because of head injuries.

 If you get hit in the head and suspect a concussion, be sure to seek help from an adult and get to the doctor as soon as possible.
 If a doctor thinks you have a concussion, you’ll likely have to go through a series of tests, including a CAT scan.
 Afterward, the doctor will probably prescribe a lot of rest and follow-up visits to make sure you get better as soon as possible.